KamoliddinS/CppUniversityTutorialSeries/1.Introduction/README.md

 # C++ Project Guide

 Welcome to the C++ Project Guide.
-This document provides a brief overview of various aspects of C++ development, from setting up and running your project to understanding different types of errors you might encounter.
+This document provides a brief overview of various aspects of C++ development, from setting up and running your project to understanding different types of errors you could face.

 ## 1. Project Setup and Naming Conventions
 - **Setting Up a development environment**: To get started with C++ development, you'll need to set up a development environment.
 For a detailed guide, see [Setting Up a Development Environment](./SETUP.md).